yoon-group/usgs_tools/README.md

 This repository contains a collection of Python tools for downloading, processing, interpolating, and visualizing **USGS NWIS Instantaneous Values (IV) streamflow data**.
-The primary purpose is to support **sink–rise hydrologic analysis**, where discharge from two hydrologic stations is compared through time.
+The primary purpose is to support **Santa Fe River Sink–Rise system hydrograph analysis**, where discharge from two hydrologic stations (River Sink & River Rise) is compared through time.

 The repository includes an interactive **Google Colab notebook**, which allows users to:

-- Retrieve USGS discharge data for any gauge station
 - Specify start/end date ranges
 - Interpolate time series to a uniform time grid
-- Plot the sink, rise, and sink–rise difference curves
+- Plot the Sink, Rise, and Sink–Rise difference curves
 - Explore flow dynamics without installing anything locally

 ---